 One method that may help teens to resolve emotional concerns is referred to as the empty chair technique.
 This cathartic empty chair method is founded on Gestalt theory.
 When teens go through emotional distress over somebody or a social situation, they can place them into an “empty chair” so to speak.
 They sit on that chair and assume the role of the other party by saying what he or she would do.
 Then, the teen can shift back to their own chair and express their feelings to the other party audibly.
 The goal of this technique is to help teens to fully comprehend the magnitude of the dilemma they are facing.

 Kathy Hardie-Williams has an excellent piece on GoodTherapy’s blog.
-For more tips on how to help teens to manage their emotions, click here.

 If you feel your child could benefit from strategies for dealing with their emotions which are tailored to their needs, reach out and contact us today!
 A trained specialist will be available to help answer your questions and determine an appropriate program for your teen.